jeffthomasweb/HerokuFlaskHelloWorld/README.md

 ```
 web: gunicorn app:app --log-file -
 ```
-In our Procfile we're letting Heroku know that we're setting up a web application using Gunicorn as the Python Web Server Gateway Interface HTTP Server, our application's code is in the file `app.py`, and we're seting up logging.
+In our Procfile we're letting Heroku know that we're setting up a web application using Gunicorn as the Python Web Server Gateway Interface HTTP Server, our application's code is in the file `app.py`, and we're setting up logging.

 The Procfile for Windows may be a bit different.
 The Heroku doucmentation is unfortunately a bit sparse on this topic.
 If you're on Windows it may be easiest to use Windows Subsystem Linux https://docs.microsoft.com/en-us/windows/wsl/about.
 Please see https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true#define-a-procfile for more information about the Heroku Procfile on Windows.